How I Finally Figured Out How to Save Money

 So when Stash Wealth founder and ex–Wall Streeter Priya Malani suggested I try out the Stash Plan, a financial plan specially designed for individuals and couples in their 20s and 30s, I was very, very nervous—nervous about exposing my amateurism (and bonkers spending habits), but also about getting bad news.
 Like, “You’ll probably never retire, and it’s your fault.”

 Malani’s specialty is HENRYs: High Earners Not Rich Yet.
 For me, the emphasis is on the Not Rich Yet part.
-Cliff’s Notes: My boyfriend and I started a business together in January.
+Cliff’s Notes: My boyfriend and I started a business together.
 It’s been amazing, and things are going really well.
 But, as with most start-ups, it’s more of a start-up-and-down.
 So exposing our finances in their raw, un-glossed-over state felt akin to sending the Stash team a bunch of no-makeup selfies after being ravaged by eczema: not pretty.